risk management, internal control and audit

 - The Group’s business consists of Passenger Car Tyres, Heavy Tyres, and Vianor business units.
-Passenger Car Tyres is further divided into the following business areas: Nordics, Other Europe, North America, Russia and Asia.
+Passenger Car Tyres is further divided into the following business areas: Nordics, Other Europe, North America and Other.

 - Heavy Tyres and Passenger Car Tyres business units are responsible for their own operations, financial results, risk management, balance sheet and investments, supported by different functions.

 - The Group’s sales companies serve as product distribution channels in local markets.

 - Subsidiaries are responsible for their daily operations and administration.
 They report to the director responsible for the said business area, while the Vianor chain reports to the director of the Vianor business unit.

 The Board of Directors is responsible for the functionality of the internal control mechanisms, which are managed by the company’s management and implemented throughout the organization.
 Internal control is an integral part of all activities of the Group at all levels.
 The company’s operative management bears the main responsibility for operational control.
 Every supervisor is obliged to ensure sufficient control over the activities belonging to his or her responsibility and to continuously monitor the functionality of the control mechanisms.
 The Chief Financial Officer is responsible for organizing financial administration and reporting processes and the internal control thereof.
 The parent company’s Finance function is responsible for internal and external accounting; its tasks include, among others, producing financial information concerning the different areas and ensuring the accuracy of this information.